Nov 14, 2017

 And now I know how it feels to take the banner: fantastic!
 (Photo credit: fixedfocusphotography.com)

-Although my run ended up slower than I wanted it to be (and slower than some of my previous IM runs), I think it was the most consistent of my IM runs as I managed not to walk at all, running/shuffling on the course and taking a minute at each aid station to fuel properly.
+Although my run ended up slower than I wanted it to be (and slower than some of my previous IM runs), I think it was the most consistent of my IM runs, as I managed not to walk at all, running/shuffling on the course and taking a minute at each aid station to fuel properly.

 Next step: same time WITH a swim.

-I had, and still have several goals for the year: first, finishing an Ironman after my DNF last year.
+I had, and still have several goals for the year: First, finishing an Ironman after my DNF last year.
 Second, shooting for a sub-10h finish.
 This race would probably have been in the 10h15 region, assuming a 1h20 swim, had that not been canceled.
 So I’m in the neighborhood, but not there yet.
 I still have five weeks before Texas.
 Hopefully that’s enough to continue working on the swim and, most importantly, find a better fueling strategy.
 And, although I still haven’t achieved yet a sub-10h finish, taking first place at Ocala was a very nice experience.
 Writing this five days later, I’m still grinning stupidly.
 Luckily, no one can tell.
 Dad would have been proud.
 Well, there you go, dad.
 This one is for you.

 No damages were done that a good night of sleep and a pint of ice cream couldn't erase by the next day.
 (Photo credit: fixedfocusphotography.com)